Biasi Boiler Prices, Warranty, and Alternatives [Boiler Review]

 Repair Costs Versus Replacement Costs

 If your old boiler is giving up the ghost, another thing worth considering is whether repairing your boiler is more cost effective than a replacement.

 Typically, if your boiler is over 5 years old, becoming unreliable, with an expected repair bill of over £400, investing in a new boiler is probably wise.

-A new boiler that’s energy efficient can save you up to £305 on fuel bills per year.
-So, even if you needed to buy a boiler on finance, the monthly savings could be paid for simply by the energy savings you’re making on a monthly basis.
+A new boiler that’s energy efficient can save you up to £840 on fuel bills per year.
+So, even if you needed to buy a boiler on finance, the monthly payments could be covered simply by the energy savings you’re making on a monthly basis.

 For repair costs less than £400 on a boiler that in general, is in good condition and reliable, the wise move would be a repair.
 You can check out boiler repair costs here.

 Should You Buy a Biasi Boiler?

 There’s certainly nothing wrong with having a Biasi boiler fitted, but it’s important to not take that £350 price difference at face value.
 There’s a good chance that you’ll be able to get a Worcester fitted at a similar price and be able to take advantage of the extra 3 years warranty in the process.

 If there’s a local Gas Safe installer getting excellent deals on Biasi boilers, that’s going to be the most cost-effective option.
 But, if there’s nothing in it price-wise, I’d prefer to stick with Worcester, simply because of the extra 3 years of warranty coverage.

 So, that’s it.
 Thanks for reading our guide to Biasi boilers.
 Hopefully there is enough information for you to decide on whether a Biasi boiler is the right choice for you.